ProgramerSalar/React-native-Ecomerce-Frontend/README.md

 install the caroshell using this command [npm i react-native-snap-carousel@4.0.0- beta.6] if you know that more of caroshell go to this page : https://www.npmjs.com/package/react-native-snap-carousel

+i am use the toast method see the messages, if you more go to here: https://www.npmjs.com/package/react-native-toast-message simple follow the instaration of documentations